Scott Ruscoe: The New Saints

 On 30 May 2017, Ruscoe was appointed interim manager of The New Saints following manager Craig Harrison's departure to Hartlepool United.
 He led the club to victory over Gibraltar champions Europa in the first round of qualifying for the UEFA Champions League, and despite losing 7–1 in the following round to Croatian champions Rijeka, he was named as the club's permanent manager on 31 July.
 On 20 January 2018, he secured his first silverware as manager, as Saints won the Welsh League Cup final with a 1–0 victory over Cardiff Metropolitan University.
 He went on to lead the club to the Welsh Premier League title at the end of the 2017–18 season, as the Saints finished 14 points clear of second-place Bangor City.
 He was also named as WPL Manager of the Month for September and January.

 Saints narrowly lost 5–4 on aggregate to Macedonian champions KF Shkëndija in the first round of qualification for the UEFA Champions League.
 They defeated Gibraltarian side Lincoln Red Imps in the second round of Europa League qualification, before being beaten 5–1 on aggregate by Danish club Midtjylland.
 They went on to win the 2018–19 Welsh Premier League by a 12-point margin over Connah's Quay Nomads.
 Defeated in the Welsh League Cup semi-finals, they went on to lift the Welsh Cup with a 3–0 victory over Connah's Quay Nomads.
 They ended the 2019–20 campaign as runners-up after finishing behind Connah's Quay Nomads on points per game; the season had been curtailed early due to the COVID-19 pandemic in Wales.
 The club broke their transfer record to sign Adam Roscrow from AFC Wimbledon in January 2021.
 Ruscoe was sacked on 7 March 2021, despite TNS being narrowly ahead of Connah's Quay at the top of the 2020–21 league table.

 Coaching

 Ruscoe began coaching the under-16s at Port Vale in April 2022.

+Newtown

+On 18 January 2024, Ruscoe was appointed as manager of Newtown, who were in fifth place in the Cymru Premier.
+They finished fourth at the end of the 2023–24 season.
+However, he was sacked on 5 November 2024 following a poor fun of form.